ogjayrussell/ogjayrussell/README.md

 ## 🌟 Highlights

-- 🚀 I’ve worked closely within an AI startup, a reputable healthcare giant and insurance.
+- 🚀 Work experience with Johnson & Johnson, Avant and Hyper Anna
 - 🎓 Graduated from University of Technology Sydney (UTS) with degrees in Business (Finance) and Medical Science.
 Further certififications in Data Science through a course with General Assembly.
 - 🌱 I’m currently learning on Autogen applications from Microsoft.
 - 💬 Ask me about the newest developments in AI.